c3d/kata-performance-measurements/README.md

 Of this total amount, 80G (5*16) can in theory be allocated to workloads.
 In practice, experience shows that we get significantly less usable memory.

+The tests were performed using a pre-release version of OpenShift sandboxed containers, using rebuilt code corresponding to various 2.0.x releases of Kata Containers ranging from 2.0.1 to 2.1.1.
+There was no significant variation observed between releases, except where the measurements exposed issues that were then fixed, in which case the numbers presented here are after the fix.

 ### Curves